AdobeDocs/workfront-fusion.en/help/workfront-fusion/set-up-and-manage-workfront-fusion/set-up-and-manage-orgs-and-teams/set-up-orgs-and-teams/add-a-user-to-a-team.md

 Adding a user to a team is handled from the page for that team.

-1. Go to the team you want to add the user to by selecting **Organizations** in the left panel, clicking the **Teams** tab on the organization page, and selecting the team.
+1. Go to the team you want to add the user to by selecting **Org overview** in the left panel, clicking the **Teams** tab on the organization page, and selecting the team.

    Or